-We did a search of the literature until March 8, 2021 using the MEDLINE, Cochrane Central, McMaster Evidence Based Alerts, Cornell Open Access Publication (COAP), and Living Overview of the Evidence (L•OVE) databases and hand search of their references, using the search terms "death" or "mortality", "severe", and "predict".
+In this version, we extended the literature search to cover for studies published between March 8, 2021 until November 27, 2021 in the following electronic databases: MEDLINE, Cochrane Central, McMaster Evidence Based Alerts, Cornell Open Access Publication (COAP), and Living Overview of the Evidence (L•OVE).
+Included articles were also hand-searched for their references to supplement yield.
+Search terms "death" or "mortality", "severe", and "predict" were used.
 The search yielded both published articles and preprints.

-The criteria for inclusion of studies were as follows: (1) population: adults diagnosed with COVID-19 infection, (2) intervention: prognostic models with external validation, (3) outcome: worsening severity or clinical deterioration or poor outcomes and/or mortality; and (4) cross-sectional, case-control, or cohort studies.
+The criteria for inclusion of studies were as follows: (1) population: adults diagnosed with COVID-19 infection, (2) intervention: prognostic models with external validation, (3) outcome: worsening severity or clinical deterioration or poor outcomes and/or mortality; and (4) cross-sectional, casecontrol, or cohort studies.
 Studies were excluded if they met any of the following criteria: (1) development of prediction models through machine-learning algorithms or artificial intelligence without an available online tool; (2) number of outcome events (severe disease or mortality) <100.
-There were 33 articles that met our inclusion criteria.
+There were 45 articles that met our inclusion criteria.

-We used the CHecklist for critical Appraisal and data extraction for systematic Reviews of prediction Modelling Studies (CHARMS) to plan the review.
-[5] The Prediction model Risk Of Bias ASsessment Tool (PROBAST) was used as a guide to appraise the studies.
-[6] We extracted the following details of the studies: participants, setting, study design, the predictive performance of each model, and methods of calibration and discrimination.
+We used the CHecklist for Critical Appraisal and data extraction for Systematic Reviews of prediction Modelling Studies (CHARMS) to plan the review.[5]
+The Prediction model Risk Of Bias ASsessment Tool (PROBAST) was used as a guide to appraise the risk of bias and concern for applicability for each article as low, high, or unclear.[6]
+We extracted the following details of the studies: participants, setting, study design, the predictive performance of each model, and methods of calibration and discrimination.
 Discrepancies in appraisal and data extraction were resolved through discussion and eventual agreement between the two authors.